DetriX-x/PCClub/README.md

 # Introduction
-This is a simple PC club simulator!
+This is a simple PC club simulator! <br />
+An EventReader class reads and parses contents form file and then EventFactory class creates events accroding to their type.
+All created events are added to the object of Club class, then the club executes them.
 # Requirements
 **C++20** compiler,
 **CMake**,